-As in every sport, professional or not, diet and nutrition can make a huge difference in the performance.
+As in every sport, professional or not, diet and nutrition can make a huge difference in performance.
 Freediving is no exception.
 Like many have experienced, freediving can make you skinny quite fast.
 Going through high levels of hypoxia while diving to extreme depths burns a lot of calories.
-The right nutrition can help you balance it out but also provide you the right tools for progress.
+The right nutrition can help you balance it out but also provide you with the right tools for progress.

-However we will give you a few basics on the connection between nutrition and freediving regarding your health and performance.
+However, we will give you a few basics on the connection between nutrition and freediving regarding your health and performance.
 Of course, the best advice for everyone doing any sport is to check the basic science behind it (or more) with a nutritionist.

 All freedivers know that while freediving one second can make the difference between consciousness and blackout.
-It means you should prepare properly, not only by training your body in oxygen deprivation, but also in food deprivation as well as in a carefully picked diet plan.
+It means you should prepare properly, not only by training your body in oxygen deprivation but also in food deprivation as well as in a carefully picked diet plan.

-First advice for freedivers would be to stop drinking alcohol altogether.
+The first piece of advice for freedivers would be to stop drinking alcohol altogether.
 This wise move will give you more energy and more muscle efficiency.